Sairyss/domain-driven-hexagon/README.md

 - Application service handles this Command/Query; it executes business logic using domain services and/or entities and uses the infrastructure layer through ports;
 - Infrastructure layer maps data to format that it needs, uses repositories to fetch/persist data and adapters to send events or do other I/O communications, maps data back to domain format and returns it back to Application service;
 - After application service finishes doing it's job, it returns data/confirmation back to Controllers;
-- Controllers return data back to the user (if application has presenters, presenters are returned instead).
+- Controllers return data back to the user (if application has presenters/views, those are returned instead).

 **Keep in mind** that different projects can have more or less steps/layers/building blocks then described here.
 Add more if application requires it, and skip some if application is not that complex and doesn't need all that abstraction.